kensanata/emacswiki-light-theme/README.md

 * Other
  [ ] try dotted underline for links
  [ ] try orange text for links
  [ ] test with 2nd level headers, h3
+ [ ] add a favicon
+ [ ] change menu items from "SiteMap" to "Site Map", etc

 There is an image gallery with screenshots of some of the existing themes at http://imgur.com/a/czk9D.